alphagov/govuk_template/CONTRIBUTING.md

 # Contribution Guidelines

-We welcome patches to the toolkit, as long as you follow these guidelines:
+We welcome patches as long as you follow these guidelines:

 ## Git workflow ##

-- Pull requests must contain a succint, clear summary of what the user need is driving this feature change.
+- Pull requests must contain a succinct, clear summary of what the user need is driving this feature change.
 - Follow our [Git styleguide](https://github.com/alphagov/styleguides/blob/master/git.md)
 - Make a feature branch
 - Ensure your branch contains logical atomic commits before sending a pull request - follow our [Git styleguide](https://github.com/alphagov/styleguides/blob/master/git.md)